Some brilliant articles from 2016

 Global Issues GISIG’s newsletter aims to provide a sense of a community of practice and a place for publication of work which is less formal than peer reviewed journals.
 It also provides a means of genuine inter-cultural sharing, comparative study, collaboration, and research.
 We are keen to keep the balance of theoretical and practical material in this newsletter, and would invite you to send ideas, articles and announcements to our editors at email@example.com

-Our newsletter is in electronic form roughly twice a year and all members are sent a link to the website to look at the newsletter.
+Our newsletter is available only in electronic form, roughly twice a year and all members are sent a link to the website to look at the newsletter.
 Please feel free to share material from the newsletter with your colleagues and encourage them to join IATEFL and the Global Issues SIG.

 A sample newsletter

 Here is a sample newsletter which you can browse off-line or print if you find an article interesting and want to use the ideas.
 It is also something that you can share with your colleagues.